sohaleKing/SelfStudy/Fundamental_selfStudy/ArrayMethods/readMe.md

 # arr.every(callbackFn)

-Checks if every element in an array pass a test
+Checks if every element in an array pass a test / return boolean

 # arr.fill(callbackFn)